 Short-tail keywords would be like a car dealership trying to rank for the term “cybersecurity.”
 They’ll be competing against several major players in the IT industry, making the competition very stiff.
 However, if they manage to rank for that word, then they’ll be taking in a lot of volume.

 Long-tail keywords would be something like “best cybersecurity services in Peterborough, NH.”
 There won’t be a lot of volume on these searches, which is a sacrifice, but there also won’t be too much competition, and the people who search for it will be the most likely audience to make the dealership’s intended conversion.

 Try out different keywords but try to keep at least one or two secondary keywords that are related to your business scattered throughout your blog posts.

-Remember, use these keywords periodically throughout your articles, but make sure that your primary keyword (the one you’re trying to rank for) is in the title, one header, the intro, and the conclusion.
+Remember to use these keywords periodically throughout your articles, but make sure that your primary keyword (the one you’re trying to rank for) is in the title, one header, the intro and the conclusion.

 3. Offer a sitemap

 Using an XML sitemap to allow Google’s crawlers to find your website is a great way to allow for easier navigation and, ultimately, a better ranking.
 This acts as a blueprint for search engines to find, crawl and index the content of your entire website, and it’s an easy step to incorporate, especially if you have a professional web development team.

 4. Make your blog easy to read

 Break up your paragraphs into smaller segments, avoid large walls of text and try not to produce too many run-on sentences.
 If you can break your article up more by using more H2, H3 and H4 headers, you should do so.
 Large walls of text may seem daunting to a reader.